 - tailor your USM experience to what the students in YOUR district need

-Class notes: Class is meeting in Oxford Hills (email PDC for permission to attend)
+Class notes: Class is meeting in Cape Elizabeth (email the PDC for permission to attend)

-Class notes: Class is meeting at the Margaret Murphy Center (email PDC for permission to attend)
+Class notes: Class is for Portland/Westbrook cohort students (email the PDC for permission to attend)

 EDU 659 Special Education Law for School Leaders

 This course acquaints prospective school leaders at the building and district level with the general principles of special education law as found in the interpretation of constitutional and statuary provisions by the higher courts.
 Laws governing pupils, teaching personnel, administrators and boards of education will be stressed.